So, You Want to Speak at SkeptiCamp NYC?

 1. Come up with an idea that will appeal to skeptics and/or science enthusiasts.
 Write its title and description up in a word processor or HTML Editor.
 (See below for HTML rules.)

 2. Read this Session Leader's Guide.
-(It is worth adding this step, even though you are already technically reading the guide right now, because some people might skip down to just these steps.
-That is not good.
+(Technically, you are doing this right now.
+But, if you skipped most of its content, that is not good.
 Read this whole thing, if you can, please!
 Thank you.)

 4. Submit Your Session Idea!
 This can be done in two places: